johnprovazek/hintsandtints/README.md

 ## Description

-This project was created because I really enjoy the board game [Hues and Cues](https://boardgamegeek.com/boardgame/302520/hues-and-cues) and wanted to make a website version to play with my friends.
+This project was inspired by the board game [Hues and Cues](https://boardgamegeek.com/boardgame/302520/hues-and-cues).
+I wanted to make a website version that I could play with my friends.
 This website can be accessed at [johnprovazek.com/hintsandtints](https://www.johnprovazek.com/hintsandtints/).
 It is currently in the early stages of development.

 Built using React and Google Firebase.